hirokoymj/javascriptmas2024/day-08/README.md

 **Q3**

-- Implement checkGuess function.
-- If that letter is in the word, that letter replaces the dash in the corresponding position.
-For the word "TREE", if the player has selected the letter E, they will see --EE.
+- Implement `checkGuess` in the event listener and get a letter in the button.

 ```js
 const word = "tree";
 const guessLetters = ["-", "-", "-", "-"]; // E -> ["-", "-", "E", "E"]